 » I am already a licensed psychologist in another state; how do I become licensed in Kentucky through reciprocity?

 » What other psychology licensure options are there in Kentucky?

 » How do I renew my psychology license in Kentucky?

 » How much do psychologists in Kentucky make?

 Three Steps to Becoming a Psychologist in Kentucky

 To become a licensed psychologist in Kentucky, you will need to complete three main steps.
 First, you will need to complete a bachelor’s degree in any subject (and can choose to earn an optional master’s degree).
 Next, you will need to earn a doctoral degree in psychology.
+There are several psychology schools in Kentucky that offer programs meeting state licensure requirements.
 After completing these requirements, you can begin the process of becoming licensed as a psychologist.

 1. Earn a bachelor’s degree and a master’s degree in psychology.

 The first step to becoming a psychologist is to earn a bachelor’s degree in any subject; you are not required to study psychology at this stage.
 Depending on the school you attend and your major, you may earn a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree.
 Both of these degrees are accepted by graduate programs in psychology.
 Bachelor’s degrees generally take four years of full-time study (about 120 credit hours) to complete.